 The icing was delicious and not just plain, sugar sweet.
-The frosting that just coated every inch of these cinnamon rolls had hints of vanilla and cream cheese.
+The frosting that just coated every inch of these cinnamon rolls had hints of vanilla and cream cheese, exactly like Cinnabon’s signature frosting.
 The icing itself didn’t get flaky as it sat, instead it stayed creamy and gooey—exactly what we were looking for.
 Big points went to Rhodes on this one.

 Underneath all the icing, though, was a really delicious cinnamon bun.
 The rolls were crispy on the bottom but the inside swirls were irresistibly gooey and filled with authentic cinnamon flavor.
 Overall we just loved the combination of icing and soft, sticky dough.
 We kept going back for more and more of these.